slava-ugolnikov/KG_practice_2025/README.md

 ## Results

-After running the experiment, we can get values of classification metrics as it is depicted on the table:
+After running the experiment, we can get values of classification metrics as it is shown in table:

 | Model                        | Precision |   Recall  |    F1     |
 |------------------------------|----------:|-----------|-----------|